 Maybe you got a new TV for Christmas.
-Or maybe you just got one recently.
+Or maybe you just bought one recently.
 Maybe you are thinking of buying one.
 Whichever is the case, take heed: your TV will try very, very hard to make whatever movies you watch on it look not just bad, but aggressively, satanically, puppy-drowningly bad.

 TVs are designed to do one thing above all: sell.
 To do so, they must fight for attention on brightly-lit showroom floors.
 Manufacturers accomplish this in much the same way that Times Square does — by cranking everything up to eleven.
 You want brightness?
 We’ll scald your retinas.
 You want sharpness?
 We’ll draw a black outline around everything for you.
 Like bright colors?
 We’ll find them even in Casablanca.
 Oh, and since you associate “yellowing” with age and decay, we’ll also make the image as blue as a retiree’s bouffant on Miami beach.

 Here’s how Inception is supposed to look:

 Here’s how Inception looks at your local Best Buy:

 It’s understandable how this comes to be.
 After looking at the TV store version, the correct version looks positively sad.
 This is why we don’t taste Pino Noirs after drinking a Doctor Pepper, and why you can’t compare TVs in a store.
 At Best Buy, you’re not comparing TVs, you’re comparing settings.
 It’s not just that TVs in stores are too bright, too colorful, and too blue—they are clawing over one another to display the brightest, bluest, and most saturated image on a wall of 300 competitors.

 At home, you don’t have 300 other TVs to compare yours against, so you won’t suffer from your natural inclination to gravitate toward the most candy-coated images.
 At home, you’ll be delighted with Inception looking exactly as intended.
 But you won’t be seeing that, because the default settings are wrong.